- Start Page - Reviews - Summary - The Future - Characters - Voice Actors - Screen Captures -

 Ghost In The Shell 2.0.

 The title makes it sound like a sequel but in fact Ghost In The Shell 2.0 is the original movie with extra effects and computer animation.
-It is brilliant and the DVD also comes with the original movie so you can compare, but to be honest I don't see any reason as to why it was made.
-The visuals aren't seamless and it's obvious what's been reanimated and what hasn't so some sequences do look a little odd.
-The DVD also has Japanese end credits which seems strange for the English version.
-It's also available on Blu-ray in high def.
+It is brilliant and the DVD also comes with the original movie so you can compare.
+My only complaint is that the visuals aren't seamless and it's obvious what's been reanimated and what hasn't so some sequences do appear rather odd especially the scenes with green tinted lighting changed to orange.
+As well as DVD it's also available on Blu-ray in high def.

 Ghost In The Shell 2: Innocence.